-Riverwood pays homage to Notre Dame cathedral with Sparkle Sandy Springs house design
+Riverwood pays homage to Notre-Dame cathedral with Sparkle Sandy Springs house design

-Riverwood International Charter High School’s National Art Society decorated a mini-house for the Sparkle Sandy Springs holiday celebration at City Springs titled “A Love Letter to Notre Dame.”
+Riverwood International Charter High School’s National Art Society decorated a mini-house for the Sparkle Sandy Springs holiday celebration at City Springs titled “A Love Letter to Notre-Dame.”

 The Riverwood version, paying homage to the Paris landmark cathedral that burned earlier this year, is complete with faux leaded stained glass “rose” windows and a spire on top.